 Want to mix up your squat training?
 Try this squat pyramid which will blast your legs and push you mentally.

-For those who squat regularly it’s always a good thing to occasionally add some spice to your workouts to insure that you are challenging yourself.
+For those who spend a lot of time in a squat rack, it’s always a good thing to occasionally add some spice to your workouts to ensure that you are challenging yourself.

 Pyramid training is one super effective way that you can do just that.

 While there are different kinds of pyramid training, today’s squat pyramid submitted by rowing strength coach Will Ruth, will leave your legs quivering.
 (Will also contributed to our guide on how to get and stay mega motivated to workout.)

 Here is Will to explain how to perform one of his favorite workout routines.

 The Squat Pyramid: Blast Your Legs and Challenge Yourself Mentally

 This workout is a gut-check that I got from an old powerlifting blog, as much a mental test as a physical one.